2016 United States presidential election in North Dakota

 The 2016 United States presidential election in North Dakota was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
-North Dakota voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
+North Dakota voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 North Dakota has three electoral votes in the Electoral College.

-On June 7, 2016, as part of the Democratic Party presidential primaries, North Dakota voters expressed their preferences for the Democratic party's nominees for president.
+On June 7, 2016, as part of the Democratic Party presidential primaries, North Dakota voters expressed their preferences for the Democratic nominees for president.
 As North Dakota does not have a voter registration system, all voters could choose to participate in this caucus.
 Due to a disagreement about the binding of delegates between state and national party leaders, no Republican Party primary or caucus was held.
 Instead, delegates were chosen at the state party convention April 1–3.

 Trump won the election in North Dakota with 63.0% of the vote, making it his fourth-strongest state in the 2016 election, after West Virginia, Wyoming, and Oklahoma.
-Clinton received 27.2% of the vote.
-This makes it the largest loss by a Democrat since Democratic nominee Jimmy Carter in 1980.
-The state also gave North Dakota-born Libertarian Party candidate Gary Johnson his second-best showing with 6.2% of the vote, only behind the 9.3% vote share that he received in his home state of New Mexico.
+Clinton received 27.2% of the vote, at the time the largest loss by a Democrat since Democratic nominee Jimmy Carter in 1980.
+The state also gave North Dakota-born Libertarian candidate Gary Johnson his second-best showing with 6.2% of the vote, only behind the 9.3% vote share that he received in his home state of New Mexico.

+North Dakota shifted rightward by 16.11%, marking the strongest rightward shift made by any state in 2016.
+However, in terms of individual electoral votes, Maine's 2nd congressional district saw a stronger rightward shift of 18.85%.
+This highlighted the strong rightward shift among white working class voters, particularly in rural areas in Northern states.